Table of contents

 Add a ruleset to a policy

-Next, create a policy and use the Runtime tab to add one or more rulesets to it.
+Create a policy and use the Runtime tab to add one or more rulesets to it.
 You can also add rulesets to an existing policy.
 For instructions, see Create a policy.

-You will also need to assign the policy to the cluster that you want to protect.
+You also need to assign the policy to the cluster that you want to protect.
 This applies the ruleset to the cluster.

 Enable runtime security for a cluster